 The oral route is the most preferred route of drug administration.
 It is easy to administer, pain free and cheaper compared to other routes of administration.
 However, this route is sometimes inefficient due to the partial/inadequate absorption of the drug, first-pass metabolism, the instability of the drug in harsh gastrointestinal conditions (such as intestinal pH or enzyme degradation).
-There is an unmet need for the administration of biologicals via the oral route of administration, especially in the treatment of chronic diseases where a daily painful administration is required.
+There is an unmet need for the administration of biologics via the oral route of administration, especially in the treatment of chronic diseases where a daily painful administration is often required.

 Unraveling the mechanisms of nanoparticle transport across the intestinal barrier is essential for designing more efficient nanoparticles for oral administration.
 For this purpose, we have development in vitromodels of the intestinal epithelium and follicle-associated epithelium containing M cells to evaluate the mechanisms of transport of our drug delivery systems at the intestinal site.
 In concrete, we study the physicochemical parameters that dictate the fate of the drug delivery systems across the intestinal barrier.
 This includes evaluating targeting strategies that could potentially ameliorate the transport of our drug delivery systems across the intestinal epithelium (Figure 2).